Abortion Pill Reversal

 What is the treatment to reverse the abortion pill?

-An ultrasound will be done as soon as possible to confirm heart rate, placement, and dating of the pregnancy.
+An ultrasound will be done as soon as possible to confirm the heart rate, placement, and dating of the pregnancy.
 The medical provider will prescribe progesterone, given as a pill to be taken orally or vaginally or possibly by intramuscular injection.
 The treatment will usually continue through the first trimester of pregnancy.

 What is the success rate of abortion pill reversal?